aslagle/reactive-table/README.md

     }
   ],
   children: {
-    expandIconColLabel: 'NAME', // define which column to attach the expand icon to, matching by label
+    // define which column to attach the expand icon to, matching by label
+    expandIconColLabel: 'NAME',

-    key: 'purchases' // the array field containing the child data
+    // the array field containing the child data
+    key: 'purchases'

+    // supports typical field options
     fields: [
       {
         key: 'item_name',